Following patient feedback, The Beacon Health Group has ceased using the Doctorlink Symptom assessment app as of 15/09/21.

 We have now changed our telephone options - please listen carefully for these changes.

-We also no longer have the call back option.
+We also no longer have the call back option or inform you of the call queue position.

 As of Friday 26th March, the Christchurch blood testing centre is closing and will be replaced with a new clinic at the Chelmsford Central Health Hub on Duke’s Walk from Monday 29th March.